Case File: How to Solve Multi-step Problems Involving Percent

 1. Case Background: Understanding Multi-step Problems Involving Percent

-Before we delve into the investigation, let’s brief ourselves on the terms involved:
+Before we work through the investigation, let’s brief ourselves on the terms involved:

 - Multi-step Problems: These are problems that require more than one operation or step to find the solution.